TheMirageProject/specTapular/README.md

 So what do tests look like now?

-PLainly lifted from the `testmatrix` documentation:
+Plainly lifted from the `testmatrix` documentation:

 	exports.default = {
 	  "array.indexOf()": [